 Various treatment options are available for penile cancer.
 Doctors will determine the right treatment depending on the severity of the cancer, but it could involve surgery or chemotherapy.

 Penile cancer is one of the rarest forms of cancer.
-According to the American Cancer Society, penile cancer accounts for less than 1% of all cancers in males.
+According to the American Cancer Society, penile cancer accounts for less than

 There are many possible causes of a burning sensation in the penis, which usually occurs during urination.